Understanding Workers’ Compensation Benefits For Injured Commercial Fishermen

 If you have been seriously injured aboard a commercial fishing boat, you should consult with an experienced maritime lawyer to learn about your full rights to benefits under the maintenance and cure doctrine and the Jones Act.
 It is your right under federal law to claim these benefits.

-Contact Mr. Beard and his partners at Trueb & Beard, LLC.
+Contact Mr. Beard and his partners at Trueb Berne & Beard, LLP.
 They can explain to you the differences between state workers’ compensation benefits and the compensation you may be entitled to under federal maritime law.
 They have recovered millions of dollars in compensation for injured commercial fishermen located throughout the United States.
 They understand fishermen and their injuries.
 Call 425-403-1900 or send us a message online today to arrange your free consultation.